 Conflict management is an interpersonal competency defined as “knowing how you usually respond to conflict, the reasons behind specific conflicts, and taking steps to resolve conflicts” (Noonan & Gaumer Erickson, 2018, p.
 131).

-Research shows that instruction in conflict management can lead to increased academic achievement, improved retention of subject matter, and healthier relationships (Johnson & Johnson, 2004; Roberson, Fish, Olmstead, & Fincham, 2015; Stevahn, Johnson, Johnson, Green, & Laginski, 1997; Ubinger, Handal, & Massura, 2013).
+Research shows that instruction in conflict management can lead to increased academic achievement, improved retention of subject matter, and healthier relationships (Johnson & Johnson, 2004; Roberson et al., 2015; Stevahn et al., 1997; Ubinger et al., 2013).
 Constructively dealing with conflict encourages self-reflection and helps students work through stressful situations (Johnson & Johnson, 2004).
 In addition, students who participate in conflict resolution training are more likely to compromise with others and negotiate solutions when dealing with conflict (Stevahn et al., 1997).
 After instruction, students are better able to build strong relationships and are more aware of their emotions (Johnson & Johnson, 2004; Reio & Trudel, 2013).

 This online learning module was developed to assist classroom teachers, special educators, career technical educators, and school counselors in teaching conflict management to middle and high school students.
 After completing this module, you will be able to:

-- Describe activities that support students in defining conflict management, identifying strengths and challenges related to conflict management, and helping students understand their usual response to conflict;
+- Describe activities that support students in defining conflict management, identifying strengths and challenges related to conflict management, and help students understand their usual response to conflict;

 - Determine ways to have students practice conflict management related to classroom activities;